reharik/dagon/README.md

 - Define a bootstrap.js file ( call it whatever you want.
 I call it bootstrap.js )
 - Your bootstrap.js file should live at the same level as your package.json
 - All of your modules should be in thier own file and all modules should only have one export
 - All of your modules should be wrapped in a function that takes as parameters, the names of it's dependencies.
-Which is to say, for each dependency for which you would normally write "var x = require('x')" you just pass into the name into the wrapper.
+Which is to say, for each dependency for which you would normally write "var x = require('x')" you just pass the name into the wrapper.
 This goes for both external modules ( modules that you have "npm install --save"'d ) and internal modules ( modules that you have defined in your source code )
 - Your dependencies will be named for the file they reside in unless otherwise noted in the bootstrapper. e.g. a module in a file named "lumpyGravy.js"  will be injected by adding the param "lumpyGravy" to the wrapper of a module.

 Here is your simplest bootstrap file